MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/icap-stunnel.md

 ![Stunnel architecture](./media/icap-architecture-stunnel.png)

 Since Cloud App Security runs in Azure, a deployment in Azure will yield improved performance.
 However, other options including other Clouds and On-Premises deployment are supported.
 Deploying in other environments may result in degraded performance due to higher latency and lower throughput.
-The ICAP server and stunnel should be deployed together on the same network to make sure the traffic is encrypted.
+The ICAP server and stunnel must be deployed together on the same network to make sure the traffic is encrypted.

 ## Prerequisites
 In order for Cloud App Security to send data through your stunnel to your ICAP server, open your DMZ firewall to the external IP addresses used by Cloud App Security with a dynamic source port number.